NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Clinical Description

-The 2q37 deletion syndrome may present with a broad spectrum of clinical findings as described below [Smith et al 2001, Casas et al 2004, Chassaing et al 2004, Lacbawan et al 2005, Aldred 2006, Chaabouni et al 2006, Kitsiou-Tzeli et al 2007, Lacbawan et al 2006].
+The 2q37 microdeletion syndrome may present with a broad spectrum of clinical findings as described below [Smith et al 2001, Casas et al 2004, Chassaing et al 2004, Lacbawan et al 2005, Aldred 2006, Chaabouni et al 2006, Lacbawan et al 2006, Kitsiou-Tzeli et al 2007].

-The female-to-male ratio is greater than one.
+The published female-to-male ratio is greater than one.

 Developmental delay.
 Most affected individuals have mild-moderate developmental delay.
 However, one individual with delayed developmental milestones was reported to work as a librarian's assistant and a second individual was a college student with autism and average-range cognitive function.

 Brachymetaphalangy.
-Short metacarpals/metatarsals of digits 3-5, often digit 4 alone, is present in more than half of reported cases.
+Short metacarpals/metatarsals of digits 3-5, often of digit 4 alone, are present in more than half of reported cases.
 No functional implications are associated with the shortened digit(s).
 Brachymetaphalangy may not be clinically apparent in young children, though this feature has been described in several children under age one year.

 Obesity.
 Obesity may be noted in childhood.
 The prevalence of obesity appears to increase with age.